antirez/zx2040/README.md

 If you have a Tufty 2040, you can just grab one of the images under the `uf2` directory in this repository and flash your device.
 Done.

+If you want to create pre-built images with more games or for other devices, check the UF2 merge program under the `uf2-append` directory.
+There is a README inside, that explains how to use the program.

 ## Usage

 * Select the game and press the fire button to load it.
 The press the fire button again with the loaded game selected to leave the menu.